hieuk09/hieuk09.github.io/about/index.md

 ### June 2019 - Now: Software Engineer at Ascenda

-- Lead Guardhouse team:
+Lead Guardhouse team:
 - Design and implement from ground up the authentication service (Guardhouse), which conforms with OpenID standard.
-The system is flexible and extensible, can be integrated with most bank SSO within a few days.
+The system is flexible and extensible, can be integrated with most bank SSO systems within a few days.
-  - Design and implement internal tools for all services to integrate with Guardhouse, which boosts their productivity and reduce implementation time
+- Design and implement internal tools for all services to integrate with Guardhouse, which boosts their productivity and reduces implementation time.

 ### Nov 2018 - May 2019: Software Engineer at SalesWhale